Nissan workers in Mississippi vote on whether to unionize

 "Look at the UAW's record on strikes and plant closing and layoffs," Francis said.
 "Unions make the company less able to be flexible and to meet the market demand."

-Bo Green, a Nissan worker who opposes the union, sees the plant closing if the UAW gets in.
+Green predicts the plant will close if the UAW gets in.
 He says three relatives lost jobs when GM closed its plant in Shreveport, Louisiana, but Nissan has never laid off a direct employee.

 "You've got one company that's doing good.
 They don't got the UAW," said Green.
 "You've got another company that's doing poorly.
 They've got the UAW."